graearea/graearea.github.io/pedals.md

 * (note the printing pattern of the part is not indicative of the wide bit)
 * First press the 10/15/20/etc extension plug into the left side.
 This should go in with a bit of a shove.
 If you have the (S3) 15mm and 10mm, try the 15mm as that's what I'm using.
 * Press fit the 5mm/10mm plug into the right hand side.
 This should go in with a bit of a shove.
 Most of these I sent out are round so should fit easily
-* Once they're both in, put the bolt through the 5mm and then tighten down finger tight.
-Don't overtighten it, the bolt just needs to hold it together not take any stress if you hear cracking noises you're tight enough (this is fine).
-If you're worried about it backing out, stick some loctite in
+* Once they're both in, put the bolt through the 5mm, apply some loctite and then tighten down finger tight.
+Don't overtighten it, the bolt just needs to hold it together not take any stress. if you hear cracking noises you're tight enough (this is fine).

 **Refit your pedal**
 * Same but in reverse.
 Refitting the throttle cable can be easier if you relieve the tension from the throttle body.